-Abstracts for dissertations in the College of Education must include a synopsis of the following information to describe fully the completed study:
+Abstracts for dissertations in the College of Education must include a synopsis of the following information to fully describe the completed study:

-1. The problem and its theoretical and educational significance.
+- 1. The problem and its theoretical and educational significance. - 2.
+The research design and/or approach employed (include where appropriate descriptions of subjects and methods). - 3.
+An overview of the results.

-- 2. The research design and/or approach employed (include here appropriate descriptions of subjects and methods). - 3.
-An overview of the results. - 4.
-Conclusions, recommendations, and/or implications.
+4. Conclusions, recommendations, and/or implications.